copy Copy chevron-down

 Configure settings - Set aspect ratio and resolution

-Generate - Click send to create edited image
+Generate - Click send to create the edited image

 Automatic Model Switching